perrutquist/NamedVecs.jl/README.md

+# Note

+It seems [ComponentArrays.jl](https://github.com/jonniedie/ComponentArrays.jl) does exactly what this package was intened to do, so it is not likely that it will be developed further.

 # What are NamedVecs ?

 This package provides a type called *NamedVec*, which is a subtype of *AbstractVector*, but which also has some of the traits of a *NamedTuple*.

 For example, `p = NamedVec(x=1.0, y=2.0)` will create an object that behaves like the vector `[1.0, 2.0]`, but where the fields `p.x`, and `p.y` can also be accessed individually.

-The fields can either be scalars, arrays, or other `NamedVec`s.
+The fields can either be scalars, arrays, or other *NamedVec*s.
 (More types might be supported in the future.)

 Example:
 ```